-For the year ended September 30, 2016, the experience of the VEBA was overall, favorable.
-During the year, the investment return on Trust assets was greater than long term expectations.
-However, the market smoothing techniques used in this valuation of the VEBA recognize both past and present investment experience.
-As a result, the recognized rate of return was 6.8%.
-This unfavorable experience was offset by lower than projected VEBA claims costs.
+For the year ended September 30, 2017, the experience of the VEBA was favorable.
+During the year, the investment return on trust assets was greater than long term expectations.
+The market smoothing techniques used in this valuation of the VEBA recognize both past and present investment experience.
+As a result, the recognized rate of return was 7.5%.
+In addition, VEBA claims costs during the 2016-2017 plan year were lower than projected by actuarial assumptions.
 Additional information regarding Plan investments is shown in Section E of this report.